colindamon/spotr/README.md

 # SpotR 🚗📷

-**SpotR** (read as "spotter") is an AI-powered car recognition tool that identifies a vehicle’s model, year range, and enthusiast-focused specifications from an uploaded image.
+**SpotR** (read "spotter") is an AI-powered car recognition tool that identifies a vehicle’s model, year range, and enthusiast-focused specifications from an uploaded image.

 ---